arkascha/TuR-Extractor/README.md

 The utility is implemented based on the IntelliJ IDEA environment.
 Project meta files are included, so setting up a new project from a cloned git repository should be straight forward.
 No magic is involved though, so it should be possible to use any environment that provides a java SDK and compiler version 1.8 or up.
 No specific java flavor is required.

 The build process itself is gradle based.
 So it allows for using a headless pipeline for creating artifacts and distributions.
 The current release is based on a github workflow pipeline.

+## Example

+### Processing of incoming emails
+The utility can be configured as a filter to process incoming email messages along with the "filter message" feature modern email applications offer.
+Here are two of such setups:

+#### kmail2 (KDE plasma and akonadi based, part of the 'kontact' PIM suite):
+The "settings" menu allows to "Configure filters".
+Here you can define a new filter "TuR-Extractor" which you can defined to get applied to your liking, automatically or manually, on all or just specific messages.

+As a filter action you chose "Execute command" and enter something like `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm -s "import"`.

+This allows to add one entry per incoming email message to an existing or created spreadsheet document on the existing or created sheet "incoming".

+As a variant to can add logging which allows to track down issues with your setup.
+For that use standard shell features: `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm -s "import" 1>/path/to/TuR-Extractor.log 2>&1`.
+That way you receive a fresh log of a processed message for each event including useful information like missing folders are file system permission stuff.